happelm/intuneworkshops/Intune 1 Linklist.md

-# 🌐 Intune 1 Linklist
+# 🌐 Intune 1 - Link Collection

-Welcome to the amazing linklist for your Intune Workshop!
+Welcome to the amazing link collection to your Intune Workshop!

 ---